Your AI Built Website Won't Go Live

 In the builder, you're usually logged in as the creator, using test data, on the tool's default hosting.
 None of that guarantees the same behavior on your custom domain with strangers visiting.

 Real URLs and hosting.
-Deploy might point at the wrong project, an old build, or a host that doesn't match what the builder used.
-"Works in preview, blank in production" often means the deploy target or environment config, not your design.
+Publishing might point at the wrong project, an old version, or a host that does not match what the builder used.
+"Works in preview, blank when live" often means the publish target or host settings, not your design.

 Real users, not just you.
-A client portal or simple SaaS built with Supabase or Firebase only stays private if access rules are set up and tested.
+A client portal or simple software-as-a-service (SaaS) product built with Supabase or Firebase only stays private if access rules are set up and tested.
 Log in as one user, then try to open another user's page by changing the link.
 If you can see their data, the site isn't ready.

 Secrets and keys.
 Some keys are meant to be public (like a Stripe publishable key on the checkout page).
-Others must never appear in the browser: payment secret keys, admin tokens, email API keys.
-AI builders often paste the wrong one into the front end or commit them to the repo.
+Others must never appear in the browser: payment secret keys, admin tokens, email service keys.
+AI builders often paste the wrong one into the visible site code or save them in the project folder.
 Scans of thousands of AI built apps in production have found hundreds of exposed credentials, per OX Security's summary of Escape.tech findings.

 Forms and email.
-A contact form that shows "success" in the UI but never sends email is one of the most common gaps.
+A contact form that shows "success" on screen but never sends email, or shows a failure every time when setup seemingly completely, is one of the most common gaps.
 Same for newsletter signups and "book a call" flows.
-The happy path works in the demo because it wasn't wired into a publicly accessible backend.
+The happy path works in the demo because it wasn't wired into a server that works on the live site.
+It could be a security measure, like CORS, or it could be a misconfigured backend, having the wrong or test authentication keys for a 3rd party service as an example.

 Payments.
-Test mode works; live mode needs live keys, webhook URLs that match your deployed domain, and HTTPS.
-Miss one of those and checkout fails silently or orders never confirm.
+Test mode works; but live mode needs live keys, server notification URLs (webhooks) that match your live domain, and secure HTTPS connections.
+Miss one of those and checkout fails, possibly silently, or orders never confirm.

 Phones matter more than scores.
-Your customers will open the site on a phone.
+Your customers will in all likelihood open the site on a phone.
 You don't need a perfect Lighthouse report.
 You need readable text, tappable buttons, and pages that load without hanging on mobile data.

 Minimum go-live checklist